 I decided to do a comparative study on cosmetic packaging.
 To narrow it down, and so as not to be biased towards my favourite products, I examined seven brands found in the ‘natural cosmetics’ aisle at a leading European department store.
 They included Weleda, Lavera, Burt’s Bees, Rituals, Dresdner Essenz, Logona and L’Occitane.
 As consumers, we are often enticed by attractive packaging but also by buzz words like ‘Organic’, ‘ECO’ and ‘Natural’.
 Whilst some of these brands promote organic and wholesome ingredients in their products, what about the materials used in the disposable packaging and what are they made of?

 Burt’s Bees ranked top place after I concluded my research.
-Not only are they using PCR plastic blends in their containers but the caps are made from 100% PCR plastic.
+Not only were they using PCR plastic blends in their containers but the caps are made from 100% PCR plastic.
 In general they have striped back the packaging 50%, are using paper foam over polystyrene and they are striving to make the packaging as recyclable as possible.
 They even have a mail back program where you can send back your lip balm tubes for free!
-All they ask is you collect a few empties before sending them and use a recyclable envelop!
+All they ask is you collect a few empties before sending them and use a recyclable envelop.

-That is good company Bee-haviour if you ask me!
+That is good company bee-haviour if you ask me.

-Like Dresdner Essenz, Weleda responded stating that ‘truly natural cosmetics which are not made with synthetic preservatives are far more demanding on a packaging material’s ability to protect the product within, since natural ingredients are vulnerable to degradation and spoiling within a short period of time.’
-Their internal sustainable solutions team were working on a bio-based plastic packaging evaluation tool with AÖL but at this time those solutions have not meet those minimum protective requirements.
+Like Dresdner Essenz, Weleda responded stating that ‘truly natural cosmetics, which are not made with synthetic preservatives are far more demanding on a packaging material’s ability to protect the product within, since natural ingredients are vulnerable to degradation and spoiling within a short period of time’.
+Their internal Sustainable Solutions Team were working on a Bio-based plastic packaging evaluation tool with AÖL but at this time those solutions have not meet those minimum protective requirements.
 They have advised me that a portion of their plastic packaging is made up of recycled plastic materials, that they plan to discontinue the use of aluminium in packaging and the recycled portion of the glass used is expected to reach 88% this year (the highest percentage that is technically possible).

 Unfortunately the remaining four brands Lavera, Rituals and Logona choose not to respond to my several attempts to communicate.
-During my research into these ‘natural cosmetics’ brands I did discover some very interesting facts regarding the seemingly wholesome ingredients of some of the products, but this grey area topic requires extensive research and is a whole other article in itself!
+During my research into these ‘natural cosmetics’ brands I did discover some very interesting facts regarding the seemingly wholesome ingredients of some of the products, but this grey area topic requires extensive research and is a whole other article in itself.